 Broker Non-Votes - Under New York Stock Exchange rules, if your broker holds your shares in its name and does not receive voting instructions from you, your broker has discretion to vote these shares on certain "routine" matters, including the ratification of the appointment of the independent registered public accounting firm.
-Voting to elect directors in an uncontested election, to approve executive compensation, to approve the frequency of advisory votes on executive compensation, and to consider any shareholder proposals are all non-routine matters.
-Consequently, your broker must receive voting instructions from you in order to vote with respect to proposals 1, 3, 4 and 5 at our 2017 annual meeting.
+Voting to elect directors in an uncontested election, to approve executive compensation, to approve an amendment to a compensation plan and to consider any shareholder proposals are all non-routine matters.
+Consequently, your broker must receive voting instructions from you in order to vote with respect to proposals 1 and 3 through 6 at our 2018 annual meeting.
 On routine matters, including proposal 2, shares voted by brokers without instructions are counted toward the outcome.